Free expat tax extension icon

 Step-by-step: How to make payments with Direct Pay

-Step 4: Enter the amount you want to pay and choose the date; you can pay today or pick a future date up to 365 days ahead.
+Step 4.
+Enter the amount and choose a payment date – today or any date up to 365 days ahead.

-Step 5: Add your bank’s 9-digit routing number, your account number, and choose checking or savings, then double-check the numbers to avoid mistakes.
+Step 5.
+Add your bank's 9-digit routing number and your account number, and select checking or savings.
+Double-check both.

-Step 6: Review every detail on the summary screen, including the tax year, the form, the amount, and the payment date, because you can only change or cancel the payment up to 2 business days before it goes through.
+Step 6.
+Review every detail on the summary screen: tax year, form, amount, payment date.
+You can change or cancel only up to 2 business days before the scheduled date.

 Direct Pay is best for

-• Anyone who wants no added processing fees
+• Anyone who wants to avoid processing fees.

-• People who make only a few payments each year
+• People who file only a few payments per year.

-• US expats who still use US bank accounts
+• US expats who still maintain a US bank account.

 Not ideal for: